rwxrob/boost/README.md

 # SKILSTAK Community Learning Boost Series

-The Beginner Boost is a part of the following annual SKILSTAK schedule of interactive learning sessions taking place every Saturday 11:00-16:00 (with AMA/"office hours" Sundays 11:00-14:00):
+The Boosts follow the annual SKILSTAK schedule of interactive learning sessions taking place every Saturday 11:00-16:00 (with AMA/"office hours" Sundays 11:00-14:00):

-* 6  Weeks (Dec/25-Feb/5):  Head-First C
-* 6  Weeks (Feb/12-Mar/19): Kubernetes Application Developer Boost
-* 6  Weeks (Mar/26-Apr/30): Kubernetes Administrator Boost
+* 6  Weeks (Feb/12-Apr/30): Containers and Kubernetes Boost
-* 18 Weeks (May/4-Aug/27):  Beginner Boost
+* 18 Weeks (May/4-Aug/27):  Linux and Coding Beginner Boost
-* 4  Weeks (Sep/3-Sep/24):  Get the Gig
-* 6  Weeks (Oct/1-Nov/5):   Infrastructure Engineering Boost
+* 18 Weeks (Sep/3-Dec/31):  Infrastructure Engineering Boost
-* 6  Weeks (Nov/12-Dec/17): Security Analyst Boost
-* 6  Weeks (Dec/24-Jan/28): Head-First C
-* 6  Weeks (Feb/4-Mar/11):  Kubernetes Application Developer Boost
-* 6  Weeks (Mar/18-Apr/22): Kubernetes Administrator Boost
+* 10 Weeks (Jan/7-Apr/22):  Containers and Kubernetes Boost

 In 2022 the Beginner Boost returns to its roots as a part of the SKILSTAK Learning Community curriculum fulfilling the Preparation and